bernsteining/chiphuit/README.md

 - use a Bus structure to handle I/Os instead of bloated RefCells & closures everywhere
 - add beep sound with [web_sys::AudioContext](https://rustwasm.github.io/wasm-bindgen/api/web_sys/struct.AudioContext.html)
-- Allow to hide emulator state on click while running, otherwise allow modifying emulator variables
+- Allow modifying emulator variables
 - Allow other compilation targets than WASM and find a crate to render the screen (egui | wgpu | winit | glfw), or just run the emulator in the terminal?
 - refactooooooor